 September 1939.
 There was no ranting enthusiasm.
-No beating of drums, no patriotic parades.
-No hysterical cheering and no patriotic demonstration.
+No beating of drums.
+No hysterical cheering and no patriotic parades.
+No hysterical cheering of relief came demonstration.
 After the feeling of relief came a mood of anxious anticipation.
 War in 1939 a mood of anxious anticipation. what did it imply?
 For twenty years since Versailles platform and press had described the terrible advances in the methods of scientific warfare.
 China, Abyssinia and Spain had evidenced the death-dealing potentialities of the modern warplane.
 So that when the first practice wailings of air-raid sirens were heard over England on that Sunday morning in September 1939, there could be sensed the fearful recognition that this would be no war on foreign battlefields only, no war merely of newspaper reports of continental campaigns.
 A new weapon had been forged from the crucible of the Great War, and perfected in the peaceless years between wars.
 The bombing plane!
 The dread of this paralysed enthusiasm for War in September 1939.
 Like a dark cloud of foreboding Storm hung the prophecy of death from the skies.
 War for both combatant and non-combatant; death for both soldier and civilian; terror and destruction for both guilty and innocent-TOTAL WAR!
 People looked People looked up into the skies and were afraid.

-From the beginning, and for months prior to the declaration, the war had been publicised as a unknown and unsuspected by the general reading just war.
+From the beginning, and for months prior to the declaration, the war had been publicised as a just war.
 A moral crusade.
-It was to be a war public.
-Nevertheless, through the mediums of anny and persecution.
+It was to be a war anny and persecution.
 Above all else it was a war for freedom, a war to make it possible for the plain and common man to live in peace and security, free from secret police, racial persecution and the domination of military conquest.
 Mr. Chamberlain's voice had broken when he had described the war's purposes, and generally speaking the population of the country were in agreement with his sentiments.
-They had not wanted
+They had not wanted war.
+They had tried strenuously to avoid war.
+Hitler would not be appeased.
+There was no